 - Individuals with a criminal record can still vote, including convicted felons who have served their time or those who are on probation or parole.

 This election is extremely important.
 We are voting for our next president, our federal, state and local elected officials, and for southeast Michigan residents like myself, we’ll be voting on a new regional transit proposal to connect Macomb, Oakland, Washtenaw and Wayne counties (the League is urging a “yes” vote).

-In addition to using these tips to prepare for Election Day, I also encourage you to use the League’s candidate questions to engage with your candidates and inform your vote this last month.
+In addition to using these tips to prepare for Election Day, I also encourage you to engage with your candidates and inform your vote this last month.
 Democracy is the bedrock of our country and voting is a right that women and people of color fought hard for.
 Do not take voting for granted or let anyone convince you that your vote doesn’t matter, because I assure you it does.

 — Gilda Z. Jacobs